Beat the Heat: Essential Tips for Hiking in Arizona and Southern Utah

 Know the Symptoms

 Understanding the signs of heat-related illnesses can save your life.
 Heat exhaustion symptoms include heavy sweating, weakness, dizziness, nausea, and headache.
 Heat stroke is more severe and can manifest as confusion, rapid pulse, hot and dry skin, and loss of consciousness.
-If you or a hiking partner experience these symptoms, it’s crucial to act quickly.
+In severe cases, hiking in summer clothes in extreme heat can lead to heat stroke—act fast.

 Take Action

-• Heat Stroke: This is a medical emergency.
-Call for help immediately, move the person to a cool place, and use any means available to cool them down rapidly – ice packs, wet cloths, or a stream if nearby.
+This is a medical emergency.
+Call for help immediately, move the person to a cool place, and use any means available to cool them down rapidly—ice packs, wet cloths, or a stream if nearby.

 Acclimatize to the Heat

-If you’re not used to hot weather, give your body time to adjust.
+hiking in hot weather?
+Give your body time to adjust.
 Spend a few days doing lighter activities in the heat to acclimatize before embarking on a strenuous hike.
 Gradually increase your exposure and intensity to build tolerance.

 Extra Tips for a Cool and Safe Hike